-Reduce or eliminate income tax and/or estate tax, if such tax applies.
+Reduce or eliminate income tax and/or estate tax if such tax applies.

 Name the P.E.O.
-Foundation or any of the P.E.O. educational projects as a beneficiary of a pension, profit-sharing or 401(k) plan, or an individual retirement account (either donor's lifetime or upon death), or for individuals 72 or older direct up to \$100,000 of IRA distributions each year to a P.E.O. charity without income taxation (known as a qualified charitable distribution).
+Foundation or any of the P.E.O. educational projects as a beneficiary of a pension, profit-sharing or 401(k) plan, or an individual retirement account (either donor's lifetime or upon death), or for qualified individuals, direct IRA distributions (amount subject to IRS limitations) each year to a P.E.O. educational project or the P.E.O.
+Foundation without income taxation (known as a qualified charitable distribution).

 - Distributions for retirement plan assets could be subject to income tax when received by an individual beneficiary.
 However, there are generally income tax advantages when a tax-exempt organization such as the P.E.O.
 Foundation or any of the P.E.O. educational projects is named as beneficiary (whether primary or contingent). - Because retirement plan assets are generally not included in an estate if they are left to a qualified charity, it may help reduce or avoid estate taxes to name the P.E.O.
-Foundation or any of the P.E.O. educational projects as a beneficiary of the retirement plan assets and to choose other assets to leave to family or individuals.
-This allows more after-tax dollars to reach your intended beneficiaries.
-Consult your tax or legal advisors for proper planning techniques. - During an individual's lifetime, up to \$100,000 of IRA distributions can be directed directly to a P.E.O. charity, as a qualified charitable distribution, without being taxable income to the donor but counting towards the donor's required minimum distribution.
+Foundation or any of the P.E.O. educational projects as a beneficiary of the retirement plan assets and to choose other assets to leave to family or individuals.- This allows more after-tax dollars to reach your intended beneficiaries. - Please consult with your tax and financial planning advisors for proper planning techniques.